NeonGeckoCom/neon-docs/docs/skill_development/skill-structure/lifecycle-methods.md

 The `converse` method can be used to handle follow up utterances prior to the normal intent handling process.
 It can be useful for handling utterances from a User that do not make sense as a standalone [intent](../user-interaction/intents/).

-The method receives two arguments:
+The method receives one argument:

-- `utterances` \(list\): The utterances from the user.
-If there are multiple utterances, consider them all to be transcription possibilities.
-Commonly, the first entry is the raw utterance and the second is a `normalized` version of the first utterance.
-- `lang` \(string\): The language the utterance is in.
-This defaults to None.
+- `message` \(Message\): The message object containing the utterance(s), language, user, and other information.

 Once the Skill has initially been triggered by the User, the `converse` method will be called each time an utterance is received.
 It is therefore important to check the contents of the utterance to ensure it matches what you expected.